BobbyDigitalDev/SassNcompass/README.md

 #Sass with Compass and Susy
 This is a quick tut I did on SASS with Compass and Susy Mixins under the Grunt.js workflow.
 ###What is SASS?
-+ Syntactically Awesome Style Sheets
+Syntactically Awesome Style Sheets.

+Two 2 flavors: .SASS and .SCSS. .SCSS is newer and is written closer to regular css.
+You can even write regular css in it.

-+ Allows for additional functionality not yet supported by CSS or browsers
+Sass allows for additional functionality not yet supported by CSS or browsers
  1. Variables like JS
- 2. Nesting - to group related rules
+ 2. Nesting - to group related declarations
  3. Operators - math in CSS
- 4. Control Structures
+ 4. Control Structures - if, else statements
  5. Mixins - similar to JS functions

 ####Variables